 Small businesses can compete with the big guys and on a level playing field.

-How can small businesses benefit from content marketing?
+How do small businesses benefit from content marketing?

-It is not enough to have a website; businesses need an online presence.
+It is not enough to have a website; businesses need a consistent online presence.

 But think about it.

-Your business offers a host of products and services what better way of promoting them by writing about them and, demonstrating their actual value using case studies and testimonials.
+Your business offers a host of products and services what better way of promoting them but by writing how they help your customers and, demonstrate their real value using case studies and testimonials.

 Having a solid brand awareness; in other words, people know of you locally or maybe as an expert or specialist in your industry is an excellent way for people to chat about you.